JoeyMassana/Capstone_Project_Directory/README.md

 - Years Since Last Promotion Analysis: Histogram illustrating the distribution of years since the last promotion for employees who left or stayed.

 # Conclusions
 The application includes a section for conclusions where key findings and insights can be summarized.
 This section can be modified to include more detailed interpretations based on the analysis results.
+Initial data exploration was conducted in Notebook-1.5.ipynb.

 # Future Work
 Potential future enhancements for this project may include: